iodize6399/wwmai-copper-data/README.md

 </p>

 The chart fetches the latest CSV from this repository on every load, so all new entries are reflected immediately.

+## Versioning
+Each new price update is marked by a Git tag named after its `valid_from` date (`YYYY-MM-DD`):

+- Tags point to the commit adding the new rate, serving as a snapshot of the CSV at that moment.

 ## License